tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

 `Xft.dpi: <dpi>  `

 Note that the number you put in works best if it is a multiple of 96.
 For example, a MacBook Pro 11,2 15" has a native PPI of 220 at full retina and so in this case i would use the number 192.
+This sets the Xfont DPI setting in your xsession when you log in.
+In order to actually use the higher PPI screen we need to use an xrandr setting.
+You can use the following command to set a higher PPI with xrandr:
+`$ xrandr --dpi <dpi>`

+To make these changes permanent, add them to your .xinitrc file in your $HOME directory.
+If you don't have a .xinitrc, make one.
-If you ever want to see your current PPI of an X session you can use the following command:
+If you ever want to see your current PPI of an X session to make sure it is loaded, you can use the following command:

 `$ xdpyinfo | grep -B 2 resolution`